 This has been a staple of gemological tools for decades.
 There are now a lot of fancy digital version on the market which makes it better for old guys like me to read the measurements.
 But I would not suggest that any gemologist be without one.
 They are vital in making weight estimations by measurement formula.
 Spend the money to get a good one.
 It will be money well spent if you take care of it.

 Yes, there are radioactive gemstones out there.
 Some with so much radiation that they can make you sick enough to light up in the dark.
 And since the Cold War seems to be over, there are a lot of very fine condition 1961 Geiger Counters on the market.
 I strongly suggest you find a Victoreen CDV700 model as shown at left.
 This one will read lower radiation levels that gemstone will offer, while some of the CDV720 and higher models will not.
 The one shown here was obtained on eBay for about US$75.00.
 Be careful out there.

 These are the basics when it comes to gemological equipment.
 How much or how little of it all you need will depend on how experienced and how well trained you are as a gemologist.
-By far the best training you will find for gemology without the need for a lot of expensive equipment is with the Gemmological Association of Great Britain.
-They teach you to understand the "why" of gemology so you don't need to carry a lot of heavy equipment, and you don't need to carry a lot of reference books.
+By far the best training you will find for gemology without the need for a lot of expensive equipment is with the International School of Gemology or the Gemmological Association of Great Britain.
+Both teach you to understand the "why" of gemology so you don't need to carry a lot of heavy equipment, and you don't need to carry a lot of reference books.
 I highly recommend them to anyone interested in gemology.
 YourGemologist

 Back to Home Page

 © Copyright 2014 All Rights Reserved.
 Please read the fine print below: